-In our previous blog post from this series of pyautocad blogs, we discussed rectangular arrays.
-Now in this blog post, we will discuss polar arrays.
+In our previous blog post from this series of pyautocad articles I discussed rectangular arrays.
+Now, in this post, I will introduce and document polar arrays in AutoCAD and how to create and modify them with pyautocad in Python.

 As usual, we will set up our work environment by importing the pyautocad library to make AutoCAD interact with python.